Frédéric Chopin: Technique and performance style

 Chopin's pupil Friederike Müller wrote:

 [His] playing was always noble and beautiful; his tones sang, whether in full forte or softest piano.
 He took infinite pains to teach his pupils this legato, cantabile style of playing.
 His most severe criticism was 'He – or she – does not know how to join two notes together.'
 He also demanded the strictest adherence to rhythm.
 He hated all lingering and dragging, misplaced rubatos, as well as exaggerated ritardandos [...] and it is precisely in this respect that people make such terrible errors in playing his works.

-Instruments

-When living in Warsaw, Chopin composed and played on an instrument built by the piano-maker Fryderyk Buchholtz.
-(Note: In 2018 a copy of Chopin's Buchholtz piano was first presented publicly at the Teatr Wielki, Warsaw – Polish National Opera and was used by Warsaw Chopin Institute for their First International Chopin Competition on Period Instruments.)
-Later in Paris Chopin purchased a piano from Pleyel.
-He rated Pleyel's pianos as "non plus ultra" ("nothing better").
-Franz Liszt befriended Chopin in Paris and described the sound of Chopin's Pleyel as being "the marriage of crystal and water".
-While in London in 1848, Chopin mentioned his pianos in his letters: "I have a large drawing-room with three pianos, a Pleyel, a Broadwood and an Erard."

 Polish identity

 The "Polish character" of Chopin's work is unquestionable; not because he also wrote polonaises and mazurkas ... which forms ... were often stuffed with alien ideological and literary contents from the outside. ...
 As an artist he looked for forms that stood apart from the literary-dramatic character of music which was a feature of Romanticism, as a Pole he reflected in his work the very essence of the tragic break in the history of the people and instinctively aspired to give the deepest expression of his nation ...
 For he understood that he could invest his music with the most enduring and truly Polish qualities only by liberating art from the confines of dramatic and historical contents.
 This attitude toward the question of "national music" – an inspired solution to his art – was the reason why Chopin's works have come to be understood everywhere outside of Poland ...
 Therein lies the strange riddle of his eternal vigour.